dtnewman/droplet_tracking/readme.md

 <br><i>Dependencies:</i> Numpy, matplotlib

 <b>track_droplets.py</b>
-<br><i>Description:</i> This is the program that actually implements the optimization method (as described in the paper, it utilizes our implementation of the simplex method) to track droplets from frame to frame.
+<br><i>Description:</i> This is the program that actually implements the optimization method (as described in the paper, it utilizes my implementation of the simplex method) to track droplets from frame to frame.
 <br><i>Dependencies</i>: Scipy, Numpy, matplotlib
 <br><i>Notes:</i> The files Simplex.py and frames700to3298.mat must be in the same directory when running this.
 Additionally, the folder containing this file must have a subfolder named 'images' containing the image files that this script depends on.